purplehoneyapp/dalforge/README.md

 dalforge generate <inputdir> <outputdir>
 ```

-<inputdir>: Directory containing your YAML files.
+inputdir: Directory containing your YAML files.
-<outputdir>: Directory where the generated DAL code will be written.
+outputdir: Directory where the generated DAL code will be written.

 ## Example
 Suppose you have a folder ./config with your YAML files and you want to generate the DAL code in the folder ./dal.
 Run: